Online conformal inference for multi-step time series forecasting: Experiments

 Figure~\ref{fig-AR2_cov} presents the rolling coverage and interval width of each method for each forecast horizon, with metrics computed over a rolling window of size \(500\).
 The analytic (and optimal) intervals obtained from the AR model are also shown.
 We observe that MPID and AcMCP achieve approximately the desired \(90\%\) coverage level over the rolling windows, while other methods, including the AR model, undergo much wider swings away from the desired level, showing high coverage volatility over time.
-The trajectories of the rolling mean and median of the interval widths for each method are largely consistent.
+For each forecast horizon and method, the rolling mean and median interval widths follow very similar trajectories across rolling windows.
 AcMCP constructs narrower prediction intervals than MPID, despite both methods achieving similar coverage.
-Moreover, we see that AcMCP tends to offer adaptive prediction intervals, and results in wider intervals especially when competing methods undercover, which is to be expected.
+Moreover, we see that AcMCP tends to offer coverage-adaptive prediction intervals, automatically adjusting their width based on past coverage performance, and results in wider intervals especially when competing methods undercover, which is to be expected.
 In short, AcMCP intervals offer greater adaptivity and more precise coverage compared to AR, MSCP, MWCP and MACP.
-However, MPID achieves tight coverage but at the cost of constructing wider prediction intervals.
-This is due to the inclusion of a second model (scorecaster) which introduces additional variance into the generated prediction intervals.
+Both MPID and AcMCP achieve tight coverage, but AcMCP outputs more informative and smaller intervals.
+The benefits of AcMCP are more noticeable when \(h\) grows, and it does not deteriorate for smaller \(h\).
+This improvement can be attributed to the inclusion of a second model (scorecaster) which introduces additional variance into the generated prediction intervals.
 The results can be further elucidated with Figure~\ref{fig-AR2_box}, which presents boxplots of rolling coverage and interval width for each method and each forecast horizon.